-Currently, Australia is experiencing one of the worst disasters in our history, with catastrophic drought fuelling bushfires that are ravaging our land.
-Houses have been burnt down and people have died.
+Earlier this year, Australia is experienced one of the worst disasters in our history, with catastrophic drought fuelling bushfires ravaging our land.
+Houses were been burnt down and people died.
 In a time of crisis, it’s crucial to be aware of the context of your marketing messages.

 Why it matters?